The Employment Law Review: Netherlands

 Employees may be dismissed only if the employer has a reasonable ground for dismissal.
-Depending on the grounds for dismissal, an employment contract can be terminated by proper notice, with prior permission from the UWV, or if it is rescinded by the sub-district court.
+Depending on the grounds for dismissal, an employment contract can be terminated with proper notice, with prior permission from the UWV, or if it is rescinded by the sub-district court.
 In addition, the parties may terminate an employment contract by mutual consent and record their terms in a settlement agreement.

 Settlement agreements are valid only if they are concluded in writing.
 Employees have the option to terminate settlement agreements within 14 days, either by withdrawing their consent (without giving reasons) or by rescinding the settlement agreement out of court.
 Employers are obliged to point out this option to employees; failure to do so extends the 14-day time limit to three weeks.

-Employers have to request permission form the UWV to terminate an employment contract on economic grounds or on the grounds of the employee's long-term illness (i.e., more than 104 weeks).
+Employers have to request permission form the UWV to terminate an employment contract on economic grounds or on the grounds of an employee's long-term illness (i.e., more than 104 weeks).